letscoop/ScoopMaster/README.md

 </br>

 The **[database](https://github.com/letscoop/ScoopMaster/releases/tag/Databases)** is writen in CSV format with UTF-8 no BOM encoding.
-It is updated every 30 minutes.
+It is updated every hours.
 Raw and 7z compressed versions are provided in the **[Download page](https://github.com/letscoop/ScoopMaster/releases/tag/Databases)**.

 IF you want to experience the speed and the data contained, you can use the official ScoopMaster search utility **[SS (Scoop Super Search)](https://github.com/thecats1105/ss)** that can be installed typing: